Gemini Flash Review: Google’s New Default Falsh 3.5 Beats Last Year’s Pro (But Costs 3x More)

 ⚡ TL;DR – The Bottom Line

-What It Is: Google’s family of cheap, fast, multimodal LLMs — Gemini 3 Flash (default), 3.1 Flash-Lite, 3.1 Flash TTS, plus the still-supported 2.5 Flash and 2.5 Flash-Lite.
+What It Is: Google’s family of fast, multimodal LLMs.
+The new flagship is Gemini 3.5 Flash (launched May 19, 2026), alongside 3.1 Flash-Lite, 3.1 Flash TTS, Gemini Omni Flash, and the older 3 Flash, 2.5 Flash, and 2.5 Flash-Lite.

 1M